This Specimen has been sold.

 This is a cluster of lustrous brown rhombohedral siderite crystals that formed from a pyrite and quartz crystal matrix, collected from the Julcani Mine in Huancavelica, Peru.

 Siderite, also known as "chalybite", is an iron carbonate mineral that belongs to the calcite group.
-It can contain a wide variety of impurities including manganese, magnesium, calcium, zinc and cobalt.
-Hues of brown are typical for siderite, with the occasional white and gray specimens.
-It can occur as rhombohedral crystals with rounded faces and in rare cases, it's found as scalenohedral crystals.
-Botryoidal, concretionary, massive, stalactitic and mammillary are some of the more common formations of siderite.
+It can contain a wide variety of impurities, including manganese, magnesium, calcium, zinc, and cobalt.
+Brown hues are typical for siderite, though occasional specimens can be white and gray.
+It can occur as rhombohedral crystals with rounded faces, and as scalenohedral crystals in rare cases.
+Botryoidal, concretionary, massive, stalactitic, and mammillary are some of the more common formations of siderite.

-Being that siderite is such a prevalent mineral, it can be found all around the world in a wide variety of colors and formations.
-A noteworthy location that produces beautiful gemmy siderite specimens is the Morro Velho Mine in Minas Gerais, Brazil.
-The crystals collected from here are often translucent, yellow-green in color and form in association with dolomite, cubanite, pyrrhotite and chalcopyrite.
+Since siderite is such a prevalent mineral, it can be found all around the world in a wide variety of colors and formations.
+The Morro Velho Mine in Minas Gerais, Brazil is noteworthy for producesing beautiful gemmy siderite specimens.
+The crystals collected from here are often translucent yellow-green in color, and form in association with dolomite, cubanite, pyrrhotite, and chalcopyrite.

 SPECIES